SAP-samples/kyma-runtime-extension-samples/user-propagation/README.md

 # Overview

-This sample provides details on how a user propagation flow can be achieved when extending SAP Cloud for Customer(C4C) using SAP Cloud Platform, Kyma runtime.
+This sample provides details on how a user propagation flow can be achieved when extending SAP Cloud for Customer(C4C) using SAP BTP, Kyma runtime.
 A similar configuration is applicable when extending other SAP Solutions such as S4.

-The flow uses SAP Cloud Platform Identity Authentication Service (IAS) as an external identity provider with user federation.
+The flow uses SAP Identity Authentication Service (IAS) as an external identity provider with user federation.
 However, any external identity provider would also work as long as it supports SAML 2.0.

 The user propagation relies on the exchange of the JWT token received in Kyma for an OAuth2 token that can be authenticated by SAP Cloud for Customer.
 For this, the [Destination Service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/7e306250e08340f89d6c103e28840f30.html) is used.